Selected

 Wholesale modernization of Krakow’s crucial arteries

-this summer and fall.
-Most consequential seems closing
+fall.
+Most consequential seems closing of the busy

-of the busy junction next to the Krakow Glowny central
+junction next to the Krakow Glowny central station

-nearest bus and tram stops are now to be found two
+the nearest bus and tram stops are now to be found

 junction is to stay closed till November.